Installing XP on SATA drive

 Remember since it's serial you can only have one device per SATA port/cable so SATA drives don't have jumpers.
 On the Motherboard SATA1 Port is for the primary device, SATA2 port is for the secondary device etc.

 SATA controller driver

 Your Motherboard or SATA controller card requires a driver to work properly.
-If you did not get a Floppy Disk with the SATA driver included with your Motherboard you will have to make one.
-The SATA drivers can be located on the installation CD that came with your Motherboard or preferably, download the latest SATA controller drivers from the manufacturers site.
+Drivers may be written into BIOS, Try and see if windows CD can see the drive, if not then the SATA drivers can be located on the installation CD that came with your Motherboard or preferably, download the latest SATA controller drivers from the manufacturers site.
 Once you have located the drivers copy them to a formatted floppy disk.
 Make sure they are in the root directory i.e. not contained within any folders.
+If you did not get a Floppy Disk with the SATA driver included with your Motherboard you may have to make one.

 When you turn on the PC hit the Delete key when prompted and you will enter the BIOS (Basic Input Output System).
 Here you set the first boot device to be the CDROM drive, the option is usually found under the Advanced Options section but this depends on your BIOS and you may have to look around for it.
 Once you have done this save and exit.

 Once you have set the PC to boot from the CD make sure the XP CD is in the CD drive and start the installation as per usual.
 Within the first minute or so of the installation Windows will prompt you to press F6 to install RAID or SCSI drivers, do this.
 Windows will continue to install then ask you to locate the driver. now with the floppy disk created earlier in drive A: select the driver and hit Enter.